realm-ai-project/RL-Subsystem/wandb_mlagents_wrapper/README.md

 ```

 ## Note
-- Resuming a run does not work (yet)
+- Resuming a run on wandb does not work (yet)
+- If we intend to use mlagents default parameters, it is okay to pass in a config file that solely contains wandb config (as shown above)
+- If "wandb" is not defined in the config file, wandb will not be used, and functionality will then be identical to mlagents!